— The Fighting Irish (@FightingIrish) August 16, 2018

 Even if the New York Yankees miss out on the 2018 World Series, there will still be pinstripes partaking in a fall classic at Yankee Stadium.

-The famed Notre Dame Fighting Irish college football team is teaming up with another classic athletic club, the New York Yankees, to create a special jersey when the former visit Yankee Stadium for their penultimate game of the regular season on Nov.
+The famed Notre Dame Fighting Irish college football team is teaming up with another classic athletic club, the Yankees, to create a special jersey when the former visit Yankee Stadium for their penultimate game of the regular season on Nov.
 17 against Syracuse University.

 Notre Dame football’s official Twitter account unveiled the uniform on Thursday, depicting a Fighting Irish player arriving at Yankee Stadium via the subway.